WRManns/README-generator/README.md

     ## Description

-    Generate a ReadMe.md document from a User's input into a template run using Node.js.
+    Generates a ReadMe.md document bass on User input into a template using Node.js.

     ## Installation